ardangelo/beepberry-keyboard-driver/README.md

 - N: Decrease keyboard brightness
 - M: Increase keyboard brightness
 - $: Toggle keyboard backlight
-- Touchpad click (while in meta mode): Enable touchpad scroll mode (up and down arrrow keys).
-Meta mode  keys will continue to work as normal.
-Exiting meta mode will also exit touchpad scroll mode.
-Subsequent  clicks of the touchpad will type Enter.
 - Esc: (Back button): exit meta mode

 Typing any other key while in meta mode will exit meta mode and send the key as if it was typed normally.